microsoft/tyger/docs/guides/distributed-runs.md

 # Distributed Runs

 All runs in Tyger use a "job" codespec for primary execution.
-Distributed runs can additionally employ workers for distributing workloads.
+Distributed runs additionally employ workers for distributing workloads.
 These workers, defined by a separate codespec, typically listen on network ports so that the the job can communicate with them over the cluster's local network.

 ## Creating a worker codespec